 Carrier bags, all types of bin liners (including non-paper based biodegradable type bags), packaging, polystyrene.
 Only compostable paper bags manufactured to EN13432 are accepted in the green bin.

 If your bin is contaminated, please remove the unsuitable waste before presenting your green bin for collection.

 Burgundy bin collections

-If you missed your burgundy bin collection, or simply have additional recycling, you can at any time of year present this additional recycling in a box or bag i.e. carrier bag or white bin liner, at the side of your burgundy bin.
+If you missed your burgundy bin collection, or simply have additional recycling, you can at any time of year present this additional recycling in a box or bag i.e. clear carrier bag, at the side of your burgundy bin.
 Please do not mix your main bin and caddy recycling together, and please do not present the recycling in a black bag.

-Residents on the rural route should note that due to being serviced by a single-bodied vehicle and not using a caddy, there is no need to separate the additional recycling into different containers.
+Residents on the rural route should note that due to being serviced by a single-bodied vehicle they do not use a caddy, but are instead issued with clear bags to put the paper into.

 Please refer the refuse and recycling collections calendar for further information.